k-mma/autonomous-nav/README.md

 not as something the FTC study, or a real autonomous routine built on this code, should actually reach for at this scale.

-- Click to draw obstacles on a 25x25 grid, place a start and goal, and run Dijkstra, A\*, or RRT to watch the search expand cell by cell (or, for RRT, watch its tree grow edge by edge).
-- Handles the edge cases a naive search would crash on: start/goal on an obstacle, no path to the goal, start == goal.
+- Click to draw obstacles on a 25x25 grid, place a start/goal, and run Dijkstra, A\*, or RRT to watch the search expand live; handles the edge cases a naive search would crash on (start/goal on an obstacle, no path, start == goal).
-- Toggle a weighted-terrain cost map: obstacles get an inflated-cost "buffer zone" (like Nav2's costmap), and A\*/Dijkstra route around them with clearance instead of hugging every wall.
+- Toggle a weighted-terrain cost map (an inflated-cost "buffer zone" around obstacles, like Nav2's costmap), a simulated lidar sensor (plans against partial knowledge, replans on discovery), moving obstacles the robot replans around, 8-directional movement, or a fresh recursive-backtracking maze.
-- Toggle a simulated lidar sensor: the robot only knows about obstacles within its sensor radius, plans against that partial knowledge, and replans live as it discovers new obstacles -- real obstacles it hasn't sensed yet are drawn as free with a faint outline, so you can see the gap between what's true and what the robot knows.
-- Drop moving obstacles that random-walk between free neighboring cells;
-  send a robot down the computed path and watch it automatically replan when an obstacle blocks its route.
 - Cycle A\*'s heuristic live (Manhattan / Euclidean / Octile / an
   intentionally inadmissible one) to see search effort and path quality change.
-- Toggle 8-directional movement, or generate a fresh maze with recursive backtracking.
-- `nav/rrt_star.py` extends RRT with rewiring toward asymptotic optimality, using the same `nav/kdtree.py` k-d tree RRT uses for its nearest-neighbor/within-radius queries. `nav/dstar_lite.py` is an incremental replanner (Koenig & Likhachev, 2002) that repairs a persistent search around a changed edge instead of resolving from scratch on every replan -- `nav/replan_benchmark.py` measures it against fresh A* on this project's own moving-obstacle and sensor-discovery replanning scenarios (see `benchmark_results/replan_writeup.md`).
+- `nav/rrt_star.py` (RRT + rewiring toward asymptotic optimality) and
+  `nav/dstar_lite.py` (Koenig & Likhachev's incremental replanner,
+  measured against fresh A* in `nav/replan_benchmark.py`) extend the planner set -- full mechanics in `WRITEUPS.md`.
-- `pygame_app/scenarios/*.py` are standalone launchers that open the visualizer straight into a preset scene (e.g.
+- `pygame_app/scenarios/*.py` are standalone launchers straight into a preset scene instead of manual clicks -- including a live replay of the open-loop/reactive/belief uncertainty comparison below.
-  `pygame_app/scenarios/scenario_maze.py`,
-  `pygame_app/scenarios/scenario_costmap.py`) instead of needing manual clicks to reach it -- built on `pygame_app/scenario.py`'s `ScenarioConfig`. `pygame_app/scenarios/scenario_uncertainty.py` is the one exception (its own standalone pygame loop, not built on `ScenarioConfig`): a live, watchable replay of nav/uncertainty_ benchmark.py's headline open-loop/reactive/belief comparison, ground truth on the left and the policy's current belief on the right.
-- `nav/benchmark.py` runs all three original algorithms across 20 random grids and plots the comparison (see results below); `nav/scale_benchmark.py` reruns the comparison holding density fixed and scaling grid size instead (20x20 through 200x200) -- see "Scale benchmark" below.
-- `pybullet_app/pybullet_main.py` ports the grid into a real 3D PyBullet
+- `pybullet_app/pybullet_main.py` ports the grid into 3D (see "PyBullet
-  world: the same `find_path`/A* code plans a route around a 3D obstacle block, a Catmull-Rom spline smooths it into something a robot base can actually follow, and a Husky robot drives it with velocity control (not teleportation). `--sensor` swaps that for a real raycast lidar (`pybullet.rayTestBatch`) that only knows what it's actually seen and replans as it explores.
-See "PyBullet 3D port" below.
-- `pybullet_app/pybullet_multi_robot_main.py` runs two robots at once through a single-width corridor, forcing a head-on conflict, resolved with a priority policy (one robot always has right of way; the other detours around or waits for it) plus a hard safety-distance stop as a failsafe.
-See "Multiple robots" below.
-- `pybullet_app/pybullet_cbs_main.py` runs N robots (default 4) through a
-  shared 4-way intersection at once, coordinated by `nav/cbs.py`'s Conflict-Based Search -- every robot's route is planned jointly, offline, as a single conflict-free set of time-indexed paths, rather than replanning live like the two-robot corridor demo.
+  3D port" below); `pybullet_multi_robot_main.py` forces a two-robot corridor conflict (see "Multiple robots" below); `pybullet_cbs_main.py` coordinates N robots through an intersection with `nav/cbs.py`'s Conflict-Based Search.

 ## How to run